 So how a summer day in our lives looks like?

 Our first tour starts at 9 AM and we usually get up around 7 AM.
 Just to prepare everything for the upcoming tour.
 Sometimes we prepare a few things night earlier so we have 30 minutes of extra snooze time.
 Toilet, teeth & breakfast.
 Three most important personal things of each morning.
 We then pack up our adventure van with all the things we need.
 Sometimes it’s kayaking equipment and sometimes it’s an alpine one, depending on a tour we have.
 Usually, we have a kayaking tour on Baćina lakes first thing in the morning.
-People prefer water over a hot rock and who can blame them for that.

 We need to get to Baćina lakes 1 hour earlier to prepare everything for our guests.
 This is where the fun begins.
 Because we use inflatable kayaks we need to manually inflate every single one of them.
 Of course, we can use an electric pump but where’s the fun in that?
 So we manually inflate up to 10 kayaks.
 After some time of practice, we can pump a kayak in just a few minutes.
 When the inflating is done we have a few minutes to catch our breath, arrange other equipment and refreshment for our guests.
-First of them usually arrive 15 – 20 minutes before the official tour start.
+The first of them usually arrive 15 – 20 minutes before the official tour start.
 We greet them all and prepare a welcome drink while we wait for the others.
 This is where we have an informal chat with our guests.
 When everybody has arrived and everything is prepared for the adventure we have one more thing to go and that is safety talk.
-It consists of explaining paddling techniques, what can we expect on the water and so on.
+It consists of explaining paddling techniques, what can we expect on the water, and so on.
 After that our paddles hit the water and the real fun begins.

 If the group is large it’s always 2 of us accompanying it.
 In the case of a smaller group, one of us is following the group around the lakes and prepare a picnic point with hammocks and other equipment for chilling.
 The tour usually lasts for 4 hours and we end it somewhere around 1 PM.
 That’s the time our guests hit the road and leave us with all the equipment that has to be taken care of.
 First, we leave our kayaks to dry a bit, usually for 15 minutes before we start to deflate and pack them.
 The reason we deflate them is simple – transport.
 It’s much easier to transport 10 kayaks in bags than to put them on a van.